Mosaic: Modern mosaics

 Noted 19th-century mosaics include those by Edward Burne-Jones at St Pauls within the Walls in Rome.
 Another modern mosaic of note is the world's largest mosaic installation located at the Cathedral Basilica of St. Louis, located in St. Louis, Missouri.
 A modern example of mosaic is the Museum of Natural History station of the New York City Subway (there are many such works of art scattered throughout the New York City subway system, though many IND stations are usually designed with bland mosaics).
 Another example of mosaics in ordinary surroundings is the use of locally themed mosaics in some restrooms in the rest areas along some Texas interstate highways.

 Some modern mosaics are the work of modernisme style architects Antoni Gaudí and Josep Maria Jujol, for example the mosaics in the Park Güell in Barcelona.
-Today, among the leading figures of the mosaic world are Emma Biggs (UK), Marcelo de Melo (Brazil), Sonia King (US) and Saimir Strati (Albania).
+Today, among the leading figures of the mosaic world are Elaine M. Goodwin (UK), Felice Nittolo (Italy), Brit Hammer (Netherlands), Dugald MacInnes (Scotland), Heather Hancock (USA), Kelley Knickerbocker (USA), Aida Valencia (Mexico), Emma Biggs (UK), Helen Nock (UK), Marcelo de Melo (Brazil), Sonia King (USA) and Saimir Strati (Albania).

+In lamps

+Turkish mosaic lamps have intricate patterns created from small pieces of coloured glass arranged in geometric and floral designs, within a metal or ceramic frame, lit from inside.
+The Tiffany lamp style, using metal frameworks, is similar, but uses large pieces, approaching closer to stained glass.

 As a popular craft

 Mosaics have developed into a popular craft and art, and are not limited to professionals.
-Today's artisans and crafters work with stone, ceramics, shells, art glass, mirror, beads, and even odd items like doll parts, pearls, or photographs.
+Today's artisans and crafters work with stone, ceramics, smalti, shells, art glass, mirror, beads, and even odd items like doll parts, pearls, or photographs.
 While ancient mosaics tended to be architectural, modern mosaics are found covering everything from park benches and flowerpots to guitars and bicycles.
 Items can be as small as an earring or as large as a house.

 Trencadís or pique assiette (a French term – "stolen from plate") is a mosaic made from pieces of broken pottery, china, glass, buttons, figurines, or jewelry which are cemented onto a base to create a new surface.
 Almost any form can be used as a base, and any combination of pieces can be applied, restricted only by the individual creator's imagination.